BartMassey/wordlists/README.freq.md

-`freq.txt.gz` currently contains about 58,000 words and their frequencies, seperated on the line by a space character; `freq-list.txt.gz` is the same words without the frequencies.
+`freq.txt.gz` currently contains about 58,000 words and their frequencies, seperated on the line by a space character; `freq-words.txt.gz` is the same words without the frequencies.

 ## Rationale